mark-torres10/personal_website/_self_education/2025-11-10-two-phased-commit.md

 ## What problem does it solve?

+Importantly, 2PC aims for **atomic commitment** (either everyone commits or everyone aborts).
+This isn't the only way to go about it; protocols like Paxos/Raft aim for consensus, for example.

 ## What does the 2PC look like?

 ## Implications and tradeoffs of the 2PC protocol